bartu28/powerr/README.md

-This program uses LibreHardwareMonitorLib and displays CPU and GPU power consumptions in a windows form application while allowing calculation for price calculation user should take into account of the display and other components, this application might be usefull if you are curious about how much your CPU or GPU is consuming.
+This program uses LibreHardwareMonitorLib and displays CPU and GPU power consumptions in a Windows Form application.
+It allows users to calculate the price, considering the display and other components.
+This application might be useful if you are curious about how much power your CPU or GPU is consuming.
+This application utilizes the LibreHardwareMonitorLib DLL and must be built for x64 platform to accurately read GPU sensors.
+Additionally, it requires administrator rights.